 When Your Credit Card Payment Category is Red

 When you see red in your Credit Card Payment category, it means you made a payment for more than you had Available in your Payment column.
+Red Available amounts indicate cash overspending, so when you send more to your credit card company for payment than you had set aside in your Credit Card Payment category, you've got overspending.

 The solution, regardless of the cause, is to budget directly to the Credit Card Payment category.